PLATO Stellar Light-curve Simulator (SLS): Simulate stochastically-excited oscillations and associated stellar and instrumental background noises

 PSLS: the PLATO Solar-like Light-curve Simulator

 Simulate solar-like oscillators representative for PLATO observations.
-The simulator includes planetary transits, stochastically-excited oscillations, granulation and activity background components, as well as instrumental sources of noise representative for PLATO.
-The program also manages the existence of a time shift between groups of telescope.
+The simulator includes planetary transits, stochastically-excited oscillations, granulation and activity background components, as well as instrumental systematic errors and random noises representative for PLATO.
+The program also manages the existence of a time shift between groups of cameras.
 Planetary transits are included following Mandel & Agol (2002) equations (see http://adsabs.harvard.edu/abs/2002ApJ…580L.171M) and using the Python implementation by Ian Crossfield (http://www.astro.ucla.edu/~ianc/) at UCLA.

 For more details see http://psls.lesia.obspm.fr

-Changes history: - 0.6: minor problems fixed (missing file, link problem) - 0.5: can perform simulation for a given input set of theoretical frequencies (i.e. from a given .gsm file) ; new parameters included in the configuration file .yaml ; various minor improvements - 0.4: minor changes - 0.3: first working version
+Changes history: - 0.7 (10/12/18): inclusion of PLATO systematic errors and random noise as a function of the star V magnitude - 0.6: minor problems fixed (missing file, link problem) - 0.5: can perform simulation for a given input set of theoretical frequencies (i.e. from a given .gsm file) ; new parameters included in the configuration file .yaml ; various minor improvements - 0.4: minor changes - 0.3: first working version

 Copyright (c) October 2017, Reza Samadi, LESIA - Observatoire de Paris